secretsquirrel/BDFProxy/README.md

 ###Change Log:

+####10/19/2015

+Add support for BDF Import Directory Patching into the a code cave vs a new section.
+Update IDA_IN_CAVE to True in the bdfproxy.cfg file for this.
+EXPERIMENTAL...

 ####8/12/2015

 Added support for the PE replace method, replace downloaded binary with an attacker supplied one.
 To use change PATCH_METHOD to replace and provide a SUPPLIED_BINARY